AlexGerman1/unix-and-git-workshop/README.md

 ##### 12. Push the branch to the `origin` remote on GitHub

 ##### 13. Send a pull request from this branch to Code Fellows' `master` branch
+What parts of the workshop today were awesome for your learning?
+The teachers and TA's did a great job of teaching and clarifying all of the information, the class went smoothly and seemed to pass quickly.
+If any help was needed, they were there failry quickly to help everyone through.
+What parts of todays workshop could be improved for the next time?
+Some things moved too quickly and could have had some more clarification, but for the most part it did move at a good speed.
+If notes were left up of what was covered previously on either another screen or a white board it would have been a little easier.